 This course is aimed at individuals of all levels working within health care.
 It provides learners with the knowledge and skills to prevent and control the spread of infections within a healthcare or related setting.

-This course is aimed at health care workers who assist with administration of medication as part of their role.
+This course is aimed at health care workers who assist with the administration of medication as part of their role.
 The course aims to help ensure they do so in a safe manner, minimising risk to service users and themselves.

 Aimed at nursing staff (also relevant for team leaders within Social Care) to help develop their supervisory skills to aid with the management and appraisal of the staff they are responsible for.

-This course aims to provide learners with the knowledge and understanding of fire safety issues at work.
+This course aims to provide learners with knowledge and understanding of fire safety issues at work.
 In turn, helping to develop a culture of fire prevention and fire protection within the workplace.